 - Measurements on bottom sediments (core logs);

-- Ocean Bottom Seismic application (OBS) for monitoring of active geodynamic processes;
+- Ocean Bottom Seismic (OBS) applications for monitoring the active geodynamic processes;

 - Lidar and laser scanner techniques for coastal and shallow water surveys, including drone surveys;

-- Radar measurements and web-cam application for gauging the sedimentary dynamics in shallow waters;
+- Radar measurements and web-cam application for gauging coastal dynamics;

-- Numerical and physical modeling for the evolution of the seabed in shallow and deep waters.
+- Numerical and physical modeling describing or simulating the evolution of the seabed in shallow and deep waters.

 Francesca Budillon graduated in Earth Sciences in 1988 and is a researcher in marine geology at the Research National Council of Italy since 1998.
 Her main fields of interest are in recent and active geological processes along the continental margins, these subjects having usually been approached by using seismic- and sequential stratigraphic models, integrated stratigraphy, morpho-bathymetric and seabed acoustic facies analysis, lithofacies analysis of seabed and sub-bottom samplings.
 Some of her recent published works deal with submarine landslides, morpho-dynamic modifications in shallow water settings, deposition of event beds (gravity flows and tempestites) in response to natural forcing, fluids seepages.
 She has been involved in several projects on thematic cartography aimed to the geological, geomorphological and geohazard mapping of the continental margins off Campania, Sicilia and Sardinia regions.
 She has supervised as co-tutor three PhD thesis, four master degrees, two post-degree fellowships.
 She took part in more than 40 oceanographic cruises, of which as chief-scientist six times and co-authored about 50 peer-reviewed papers (ISI and not-ISI), three explanatory notes for the geological maps and several technical notes.